A musical tradition that has no boundries.

 However, none of those tools felt to me to be honest, flexible, or dependable in the real world.
 While the old standby of finding a reliable drummer to haul his or her gear around is still the most dynamic means to add percussion to your music, it is not always feasible and/or ideal if you seek creativity in playing music when you want, and how you want.
 Playing your own foot percussion means that you have much more control over their practice time (no more flaky drummers), can change their tempos, and are able to improvise with ease.
 But perhaps the biggest bonus to playing foot percussion is you have MORE FUN and connection with the music you're into!

-If you are curious about the other instruments commonly used by a typical "one man band" or multi instrumentalist, you will be able to refer to the Book of One Man Bands published by Dave Harris of Victoria British Colombia, Canada.
+If you are curious about the other instruments commonly used by a typical "one man band" or multi instrumentalist, you will be able to refer to the Head, Hands, and Feet book, published by Dave Harris of Victoria British Colombia, Canada.
 His exhaustive research features the multitudes of instrumentals, DIY foot-played percussion,s and more from across the world.
 There are too many past and present musicians to list here.
 It is a fantastic resource and an inspiring look at musicians around the world!